abraunegg/onedrive/docs/advanced-usage.md

 ## Upload data from the local ~/OneDrive folder to a specific location on OneDrive
 In some environments, you may not want your local ~/OneDrive folder to be uploaded directly to the root of your OneDrive account online.

-Unfortunatly, the OneDrive API lacks any facility to perform a re-direction of data during upload.
+Unfortunately, the OneDrive API lacks any facility to perform a re-direction of data during upload.

 The workaround for this is to structure your local filesystem and reconfigure your client to achieve the desired goal.